Affiliate Disclosure: This post contains Amazon affiliate links. We earn a small commission at no extra cost to you.

 Choosing the Right Carrier for Your Small Dog

-A good carrier is not just a bag -- it is your dog's portable safe space.
-Whether you need one for airline travel, vet visits, public transit, or simply carrying your small dog through a crowded farmers market, the right carrier makes a significant difference in your dog's comfort and your convenience.
+A good carrier isn't just a bag.
+It's a portable safe space.
+Whether you need one for a flight, vet visits, or navigating a crowded farmers market, the right gear matters entirely.

 What to Look for in a Dog Carrier

-- Size compliance -- If you fly, check your airline's specific under-seat dimensions.
-Requirements vary by airline and even by aircraft type.
+- Size compliance -- If you're flying, check your airline's specific under-seat dimensions.
+Requirements vary wildly by airline and aircraft type.

 - Structural support -- The carrier should hold its shape even when empty.
-Collapsing carriers can scare your dog.
+Collapsing sides will terrify a stressed traveler.

-- Comfortable base -- A padded, removable, washable liner is essential
+- Comfortable base -- A padded, removable, washable liner is non-negotiable.

-- Weight distribution -- Shoulder straps should be padded if you are carrying for extended periods
+- Weight distribution -- Shoulder straps absolutely need padding if you're carrying your dog for extended periods.

 1. Sherpa Original Deluxe (Best for Air Travel)